-If the impassioned pleas of an awakened man are mistaken for anger, it is because we ‘feel’ the energy of his passion, but we are unable to transmute the energy.
-Any energy that cannot be transmuted by the heart has to find another outlet.
-Like a pressure cooker on a stove, if there was no escape valve, the lid would eventually blow off destroying the kitchen in the process.
+If the impassioned pleas of an awoken man are mistaken for anger, it is because we can ‘feel’ the energy of his passion, but we are unable to transmute the energy of it.
+Like a pressure cooker on a stove, if there was no escape valve, the lid would eventually blow off, destroying the kitchen in the process.

 There are only two ways of dealing with energy, we either use it, or lose it.

-The heart is the first organ to form.
-Every muscle in the body is a posterior attribute of the heart.
+The heart is the first organ/muscle to form.
+This means every other muscle in the body is a posterior attribute of the heart.
 The heart creates the tongue, so it must be the heart which regulates its use.
 The tongue is considered by many people to be the strongest muscle in our body.
-A sharp tongue may break a heart, a strong heart can silence any tongue.
+A sharp tongue may break a heart, but a strong heart can silence any tongue.

 People who live from the head, play 'mind' games with people who live from the heart, and wonder why their fingers get burned.
 Head intelligence is no match for heart coherence.

 Your heart is unique; there has never been one like it before, and there will never be one like it again.
-You have a heartbeat no one else has, so that you can leave an imprint that no one else can.
+You have a heartbeat no one else has, so that you can leave an impression on this world that no one else can.
 Never be afraid to speak from the heart about the things which truly matter.

 During the course of a ships life, there may be times when the boat needs repairs. in such times as these, a short spell in dry dock is necessary.
 But, if a ship is in dry dock just because the captain fears the ocean, then what use is his boat?
-If a boat is sea worthy, it nelongs out at sea.
+If a boat is sea worthy, it belongs out at sea.
 If the captain lacks the courage to set sail?
 Take away his boat.